Index of subjects

-The bridge pickup is mounted like the Stratocaster PU's.
-You need 3 bolts and nuts and a spring or rubber hose or other compressible material.
-Rubber is better as it has less risk to cause funny resonations
+The bridge pickup is mounted like the Stratocaster PU's, but with 3 bolts and a spring or rubber hose or other compressible material.
+Rubber is better as it has less risk to cause funny resonations.

 If you have a prewired control plate (see below) life is easy.
 Solder de signal leads to the switch as indicated, and solder de mass leads to the casing of the volume pot.
-You may have to take your multimeter to check which switch position corresponds with which output pin.
+Always useful to take your multimeter to check which switch position corresponds with which output pin.
 Then solder the connections such that it is logical when playing - i.e. the lever points to the neck for the neckpickup etc.

 Solder the mass lead to the casing of the output jack and the output from the volume pot (=signal) to the tip.
 Thats it.